ValRu/commands-/README.md

 `kubectl get pod -l "name=kong-rc" -o jsonpath='{.items[0].metadata.name}'` gets the name of pod by name without 'pods' at the beggining

+`kubectl exec -it $(kubectl get pods -l app=cassandra -o name | sed -n 1p | sed 's/pods\///') ls` runs command on the first pod that it can find with specific labels

 ## grep

 `grep -r 'AppFabric' . --include='*.config' | grep 'Live'` searches `AppFabric` word in all *.config files and then shows lines with `Live` word